Jolokia Protocol

 • the cache keys are generated by org.jolokia.service.jmx.api.CacheKeyProvider services/extensions

-Using JMX notifications (notification) new in Jolokia 2
+Using JMX notifications (notification)

 A new feature of Jolokia 2 is access to JMX notifications.
 While reading/writing attributes, executing operations or listing/searching MBeans is implemented as single request-response operation, with notifications the flow of messages is more complex.